 The Spirit Awards has its first red carpet show, hosted by Carson Kressley and Debra Wilson.
 Tom Cruise is Honorary Chair of the event and John Waters hosts again.
 Waters does a bit addressing the MPAA screener ban and Jack Valenti takes him off the stage in handcuffs.

 The 20th Anniversary of the Spirit Awards features Salma Hayek and Quentin Tarantino as Co-Chairs.
 Samuel L. Jackson returns as host and Sideways sweeps the awards.

 A $20 million cap is set for all films submitted for Spirit Awards nomination consideration.
 Sarah Silverman hosts for the second year and trumps her previous year’s notoriety with a bit about sex and cheese.
-Maggie Gyllenhaal and Terrence Howard serve as Co-Chairs for the awards, while a tribute is presented to Robert Altman along with a new award created in his honor.
+Maggie Gyllenhaal and Terrence Howard serve as Co-Chairs for the awards, while a tribute is presented to Robert Altman along with a new award named in his honor.
 Little Miss Sunshine sweeps the awards.

-Eddie Izzard serves as host for the 25th anniversary show, which moved from an afternoon slot on the beach in Santa Monica to an evening party on the L.A.
+Eddie Izzard serves as host for the 25th anniversary show, which moves from an afternoon slot on the beach in Santa Monica to an evening party on the L.A.
 LIVE Event Deck in downtown Los Angeles.
-Jeff Bridges wins Best Actor and performs a song from Crazy Heart along with T. Bone Burnett and Ryan Bingham.
+Jeff Bridges wins Best Actor and performs a song from Crazy Heart with T. Bone Burnett and Ryan Bingham.
 Ben Stiller serves as Honorary Chair.